 Accommodation Type: Mid-Range Lodges & Tented Camps

-Talk about best itineraries to travel in Tanzania!
+Talk about the best itineraries to travel to Tanzania!

 This itinerary takes you to the north of Serengeti for a chance to witness the Great Migration.

-While the sight of hundred thousands of wildebeest and zebras thunder across the plains is spectacular, the Mara River crossing is absolutely one of the most breathtaking natural wonders in Africa.
+While the sight of hundreds of thousands of wildebeest and zebras thunder across the plains is spectacular, the Mara River crossing is absolutely one of the most breathtaking natural wonders in Africa.

 Let me break it down to you how it works, shall I?